 Therefore, in order for a new user property value to be reflected in the UI, an event must follow the update.
 You can also use the Identify API to update user properties, but updates this way still follow the same above logic.
 Please read and understand the Identify API documentation fully before using it.

 Event properties are attributes of events and each particular event will have its own set of event properties.
 These properties highly depend on the type of product you have and the specific information you think is necessary for to better understand a specific event.
 For instance, if 'Swipe' is an event that you are tracking, then the event property 'Direction' could have the values 'Left' or 'Right'.

 Some example event properties are: description, category, type, duration, level, % completed, count, source, status, number, lives, authenticated, error number, rank, action, and mode.
 Leverage event properties to reduce the number of events you are tracking and/or better analyze your events.

-You can hide old or buggy properties in your project's settings page.
-Hiding event or user properties only hides them from appearing on the platform UI.
+You can hide old or buggy properties in your project's Settings page.
+Hiding event or user properties only hides them from appearing on the platform UI and does not delete them.
 You can always unhide the properties.